Museums

 734-205-0555

 With the passing of Former President Gerald Ford on December 26, 2006, the only Michiganian to ever become president, you might be interested in a publication that gives kids some information about the life of this leader.
 Go to the Michigan History magazine website and download the Gerald Ford issue of The Mitten for FREE.
-They no longer have copies to sell. http://www.michiganhistorymagazine.com/kids/mitten_topics.html Note: Scroll down to almost the bottom of the page, in the pink section, this is where you’ll find President Ford’s info.
-Don’t forget to d/l the teacher’s supplement also.
+They no longer have copies to sell. https://web.archive.org/web/20080215204334/http://www.michiganhistorymagazine.com/kids/mitten_topics.html Note: Scroll down to almost the bottom of the page, in the pink section, this is where you’ll find President Ford’s info.
+Don’t forget to download the teacher’s supplement also.
 Note: I am unable to find this copy of The Mitten.
-You might be able to locate some info on how to obtain it by going to http://www.hsmichigan.org/mhm/content.html

 Check out Michigan’s History Calendar